eksctl-io/eksctl/userdocs/src/introduction.md

 To add custom tags for all resources, use `--tags`.

+!!! note
-> NOTE: Until [#25](https://github.com/weaveworks/eksctl/issues/25) is resolved, tags cannot be applied to EKS cluster itself, but most of other resources (e.g. EC2 nodes).
+    Until [#25](https://github.com/weaveworks/eksctl/issues/25) is resolved, tags cannot be applied to EKS cluster itself, but most of other resources (e.g. EC2 nodes).

 ```